 Jewellery Designer

 Her training at Camberwell College of Arts provided a conceptual foundation at a time when British art was still shaped by the legacy of the Young British Artists.
-While much of this was bold and confrontational, Selway found herself drawn to a quieter, more introspective language.
-The work of Rachel Whiteread, Cornelia Parker and Mona Hatoum proved particularly influential—artists whose practices explored domestic space, absence, and the emotional traces left within everyday environments.
-Their work helped shape Selway’s early interest in objects as poetic and psychological forms, rather than purely functional ones.
+While much of this was bold and confrontational, Selway found herself drawn to a quieter, more introspective language — her own practice rooted in sculpture, producing work bold enough in its ambition to attract the attention of MoMA, New York.
+It was the work of Rachel Whiteread, Cornelia Parker and Mona Hatoum that moved her most deeply — artists whose quiet, observational practice she found both poetic and profound.

 This shift marked a defining moment in her career.
 Establishing her studio at Cockpit Arts, where she has now been based for over two decades, Selway began to develop a body of work that reflects this merging of disciplines.
 Her pieces, often intricate and small in scale, carry with them the same conceptual weight as her earlier sculptures—yet they exist within the rhythms of everyday life, worn, touched, and gradually shaped by their owners.